Alamo Group price target raised to $205 from $204 at Baird

 Baird analyst Mircea Dobre raised the firm’s price target on Alamo Group (ALG) to $205 from $204 and keeps an Outperform rating on the shares.
-Vegetation cyclical compression continues and backlog erosion will pressure 1H25, but significant restructuring efforts should keep a lid on decremental margins, the analyst tells investors in a research note.
-The firm said it remains a buyer on the shares and would use cyclical headwinds to establish a position in a quality small-cap earnings compounder.
+The firm said Vegetation cyclical compression continues, backlog erosion will pressure 1H25 but significant restructuring efforts such as plant consolidations and year-to-date headcount down 10%, should keep a lid on decremental margins.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>